box/developer.box.com/content/guides/box-ai/prerequisites.md

   - authentication/tokens/developer-tokens/
   - box-ai/ask-questions
   - box-ai/generate-text
-  - box-ai/get-agent-default-config
+  - box-ai/ai-agents/get-agent-default-config
 ---

 # Get started with Box AI

 <Message type="notice">
-Box AI Platform API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
-Box AI Platform API is available to all Enterprise Plus customers.
+Box AI API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
+Box AI API is available to all Enterprise Plus customers.
 </Message>

-To implement Box AI Platform API in your solutions, you need to make sure you have access to the functionality.
+To implement Box AI API in your solutions, you need to make sure you have access to the functionality.
 You will also need a custom application with enabled Box AI scope, and a developer token to authenticate your calls.

 <Message type="notice">
-To use Box AI Platform API, make sure it is enabled by an admin in the Admin Console.
-If you want to use the Box AI Platform APIs in your sandbox, request access from the Box AI team using [this form][form].
+To use Box AI API, make sure it is enabled by an admin in the Admin Console.
+If you want to use the Box AI APIs in your sandbox, request access from the Box AI team using [this form][form].
 </Message>